ljbrzozowski/OatMetaboliteGenomicPrediction/README.md

 # OatMetaboliteGenomicPrediction
-Code associated with the manuscript "Generalizable approaches for genomic prediction of metabolites in plants"
+Code associated with the in progress manuscript "Generalizable approaches for genomic prediction of metabolites in plants"